-Whether you’re looking for a light lunch, summer side dish, or delicious dessert, here are my favorite Southern summer recipe ideas.
+Whether you’re looking for a light lunch, a refreshing side dish, a summer salad, or a delicious dessert, here are over 50 of my favorite Southern summer recipes.

 This morning I got to thinking about the things that, when I think about folks going their whole lives without ever trying them, just make my heartache.
 From that list, I came up with a few that would be perfect to make right now.
-And thus, this summer recipe ideas blog post was born!
+And thus, this bumper list of Southern summer recipes was born!

 Firing up the grill is a summer rite of passage.
 But spoiler: there’s no grill needed to make these grilled chicken tenders.
 They’re a copycat version of Cracker Barrel’s grilled chicken tenderloins, marinated in a zesty flavoring to make tender and juicy chicken tenders the family will love.

 It is summer, tomatoes are coming in, and that is the ideal time to partake of their tomato-y goodness.
 This is what I make for lunch several times a week making my summer mozzarella expenditures rival our electricity bill.
 Another dish to make with fresh tomato is this tomato, okra, and bacon recipe.

 Nothing makes me think of summer like this easy cheesy Southern tomato pie recipe.
 It uses fresh ripe tomatoes directly from my garden, as well as balsamic vinegar and fresh basil in a flaky pie crust.

 If you have five minutes to spare, make this scrumptious and creamy old-fashioned ham salad recipe and you’ll know exactly why it’s a go-to lunch in the South.
 You may also like my ham pasta salad, another great Southern summer recipe for lunch, a barbecue, or a potluck.
 If chicken is more your style, don’t worry, I also have a chicken salad for sandwiches recipe.